 By the time they complete the CANSkate program, skaters should have several skating skills, including: fast forward and backward perimeter stroking, forward and backward crosscuts, side stops with speed, turns, basic spins and jumps.

-Skaters can qualify for the Shining Stars Academy Program through invitation or audition by the Director of Skating.
+Skaters can qualify for the Shining Stars Academy Program, which is an Early Figure Skating program geared to skaters between the ages of 4 and 10 years old.
+Skaters must wear figure skates and be approved through an audition by the Director of Skating.
 Email Shanelle Horobec (Director of Skating) at for further information.

 Is there a Power Skating Program at your club?

+Yes.
 The Port Coquitlam Skating Club has a Hockey/Ringette Skating Skills Development Program on Saturdays at 12:45 pm - 1:30 pm.
+In order to qualify for this program, skaters must be 7 years or older (Hockey Division U8 to Rep Level) with previous skating experience: the ability to skate forward & backward, and to stop on demand without use of the boards.
 Email Larissa Horobec at for further information.

 PLACEMENT WITHIN THE CANSKATE PROGRAM: